By: Lisa Honigfeld, PhD

 Providing ongoing training and guidance to pediatric primary care providers is always a top priority for the Child Health and Development Institute (CHDI).
 However, now more than ever due to the COVID-19 pandemic, CHDI recognizes that pediatric primary care providers need support.
 Many practices are open few hours, limiting the types of visits they do, and providing a lot of care through telehealth.
-Despite these accommodations, CHDI remains committed to providing up to date information so practices can optimally serve patients in this time of uncertainty.
+Despite these accommodations, CHDI remains committed to providing up to date information through virtual provider training so practices can optimally serve patients in this time of uncertainty.

 CHDI’s Educating Practices program, a collaborative effort with Connecticut Children’s Office for Community Child Health (the Office), recognized that our in-office academic detailing sessions were no longer compatible with responses to the COVID-19 pandemic so we pivoted to ensure that these training sessions could continue using virtual technology.